dacharya64/char-rnn-tensorflow/README.md

 - [Tensorflow 1.0](http://www.tensorflow.org)

 ## Basic Usage
-To generate some rules run, `python sample.py`.
+To generate some rules, run `python sample.py`.
 You can also add some arguments to adjust the output:

 `-n` determines the number of characters output.

 `--sample` determines whether characters or words are produced: `sample=1` will generate output on the character level, leading to some nonsense words, whereas `sample=2` will produce only full words.

+`--prime` determines prime text - you can start the generator off with some text of your own, which it will use to generate the rest of the text.

+## Training the Network
+To train the network, run `python train.py --data_dir=./data/rulebook`.

+## Adjusting Input
+As this uses sherjilozair's original model, you can swap out our dataset with any text file named "input.txt".